K-PaaS/application-platform-guide-eng/install/service/mysql.md

 This Sample App can be used as it is bound with the MySQL service when deployed to PaaS-TA while the MySQL service is provisioned.

 ### <div id='3.1'> 3.1.
 Register MySQL Service Broker
-Once the Mysql service pack has been deployed, the application must first register the MySQL service broker to use the service pack.
+Once the Mysql service pack has been deployed, you must first register the MySQL service broker to use the service pack in the application.
 When registering a service broker, you must be logged in as a user who can register a service broker in PaaS-TA.
 - Check the list of service brokers.